paulvha/apollo3/ArduinoBLE_special/README.md

 ## Versioning

 ### Version 1.1.5 / January 2023
+ * Added deepsleep example23 (same as example21 but now BME280 with SPI communication)
  * Added iBeacon example22 peripheral and Beacon scanner central
  * Added deepsleep example21 peripheral and central
  * Removed most of the unnessary code for ExactLE.
 MAKE SURE to install the latest version